-- the technical feasibility of completing the intangible asset so that it will be available for use or sale; - the intention to complete the intangible asset and use or sell it; - the ability to use or sell the intangible asset; - how the intangible asset will generate probable future economic benefits; - the availability of adequate technical, financial and other resources to complete the development and to use or sell the intangible asset; and - the ability to measure reliably the expenditure attributable to the intangible asset during its development.
+- the technical feasibility of completing the intangible asset so that it will be available for use or sale;

+- the intention to complete the intangible asset and use or sell it;

+- the ability to use or sell the intangible asset;

+- how the intangible asset will generate probable future economic benefits;

-The amount initially recognised for internally-generated intangible assets is the sum of the expenditure incurred from the date when the intangible asset first meets the recognition criteria listed above.
+- the availability of adequate technical, financial and other resources to complete the development and to use or sell the intangible asset; and when the intangible asset first meets the recognition criteria listed above.
 Where no internally generated intangible asset can be recognised, development expenditure is recognised in profit or loss in the period in which it is incurred.